-What does it mean for a nation to be rich or poor at a time of global pandemic?
+What does it mean for a nation to be rich or poor at a time of global pandemic, high inflation and geopolitical tensions?
 GDP per capita adjusted for relative purchasing power gives us an idea, albeit an imperfect one.

 If we simply consider a nation's gross domestic product—the sum of all goods and services produced by a country during one year—then we would have to conclude that the richest nations are exactly the ones with the largest GDP: United States, China, Japan, Germany.
 But how could the economies, for example, of Singapore or Luxembourg ever match that of such powerhouses when they are no more than small dots on the world map?

-Another problem with GDP is that it does not measure wealth distribution.
+Another problem with GDP is that it does not measure income inequality, that is, how a country's riches are distributed among the population.
 That is why a more accurate representation of people’s living conditions begins with dividing a nation's GDP by the number of people that live there: per capita GDP and its growth rate tell us much more about the social wealth potentially available to each person and whether this wealth is either increasing or decreasing over time.

 However, using per capita GDP still poses a problem: the very same income can buy very little in some countries and go much further in others where basic necessities—food, clothing, shelter, or healthcare—cost far less.
 To gauge how wealthy a country’s citizens are it is necessary to understand how much they can buy.
 That is why, when comparing per capita GDP across countries, GDP should be adjusted for purchasing power parity, which helps us take into account the inflation rates and the price of goods and services in each given place.